The Kinkaid School: Piney Point Village campus

-Since 1957 and through the present day, the School has been situated on a 40 acre site in the city of Piney Point Village, an enclave of Houston, at the junction of 201 Kinkaid School Drive and San Felipe.
-Kinkaid introduced uniforms for its lower and middle school students beginning in the early 1960s.
-Upper school students have never been required to wear uniforms.
-Beginning in 1970, Kinkaid adopted what was known as an "open enrollment" policy.

-Beginning in the early 1990s, the campus began a large construction program in an effort to modernize its facilities.
+Since 1957 and through the present day, the school has been on a 40 acre site in the city of Piney Point Village, an enclave of Houston, at the junction of 201 Kinkaid School Drive and San Felipe.
+Beginning in the early 1990s, the campus began a construction program in an effort to modernize its facilities.
 A new lower school building was constructed, and the old building was torn down, along with the "little" gym and lower school art and science buildings.
 A new middle school building was also constructed, and the existing upper school was expanded into the old middle school building.
 A new auditorium and cafeteria were built, and the remaining campus buildings were renovated.

-In addition to the physical changes on campus, the fifth grade was moved from lower school to middle school.

-Since 2022, improvements to the school have been made through Kinkaid's "All In" plan, which featured large-scale campus renovations and restructuring.
-The plan, set to finish in August 2026, will completely rebuild campus buildings, upgrade and modernize facilities, restructure curriculum, and a move towards an expanded class size.
+Since 2022, improvements to the school have been made through Kinkaid's "All In" plan for campus renovations and restructuring.
 As of May 2024, the total amount raised for the campaign was over $141 million.
 In June 2025, the new Upper School was completed in time for the 2025-2026 school year.

-Current and prior heads of school
+Formal headteachers

-Jonathan Eades is now serving as the School's sixth head of school.
+Jonathan Eades is now the sixth head of school.

-Margaret Hunter Kinkaid, the School's founder, served as the first headmistress.
-She was a public school teacher before founding The Kinkaid School.
-Kinkaid left the public school system when she discovered that married women were not as welcome as public school teachers in her school district.
-Kinkaid was the headmistress of the School from its founding until 1951.
-Her son William W. Kinkaid was the principal of the upper school.
-In 1951 both she and her son retired from their duties at Kinkaid.